jeffbruce/SpredNonDicomUpload/README.md

 Right now the upload process uses an R script to generate the subject metadata, then uses a Python script to map the subject metadata to the XNAT XML schema, to extract other metadata, and to structure HTTP PUT web service calls to the XNAT REST API.

 To learn how to use these scripts, look at the Workflow below and make sure you have everything installed listed in the Dependencies section.
-Development Notes / Rationales contains information for developers who might be interested in extending this work (maybe OOP-ifying it).
+Development Notes / Rationales contains information for developers who might be interested in extending this work (maybe writing proper classes instead of one long upload script).

 ## Workflow